Please see our Cave Tours page for information on how to prepare for your visit.

 An inter-agency study examined variations in bacteria on the various formation at Kartchner Caverns.
 Download poster (below) to learn more.

 Abstract: Kartchner Caverns is a 3.9 km long wet living carbonate cave in the southwestern USA near Benson, Arizona.
-The cave represents an oligotrophic environment with high humidity (average 99.4%) and elevated CO2.
-Because of its unique geology, Kartchner Caverns contains minerals from six different chemical classes: carbonates, sulfates, oxides, nitrates, silicates and phosphates, and is considered as one of the top ten caves in the world in terms of mineral diversity.
+The cave represents an oligotrophic environment with high humidity (average 99.4 percent) and elevated CO2.
+Because of its unique geology, Kartchner Caverns contains minerals from six different chemical classes: carbonates, sulfates, oxides, nitrates, silicates and phosphates, and is considered as one of the top 10 caves in the world in terms of mineral diversity.
 Furthermore, Kartchner is also characterized by its variety of speleothems (secondary mineral deposits).
 In 2006, the cave was added to the National Science Foundation’s Microbial Observatory Program.
 One goal of our studies in Kartchner is to characterize the heterogeneity of bacterial communities on speleothems.
 The objective of this study was to explore both, intra- and inter-speleothem variability in the bacterial community structure.
 Ten different formations located in a single cave room within an area of approx. 10 m (length) x 2 m (width) were examined.
 A chemical element profile of a surface sample scraped from each formation was performed using ICP-MS analysis.
 The analysis revealed differences in the elemental content of the ten formations.
 Bacterial DNA community fingerprints were generated from each speleothem using DGGE analysis of PCR-amplified 16S rRNA gene fragments.
 The intra-speleothem analysis revealed that the community profiles from the same formation are more similar to each other than to profiles from different speleothems.
-For the inter-speleothem analysis, bacterial community clusters were observed which appear to be influenced by the spatial location of the formation in the room.
+For the inter-speleothem analysis, bacterial community clusters were observed that appear to be influenced by the spatial location of the formation in the room.

 Bacterial and Archaeal Community Structure of Two Adjacent Calcite Speleothems in Kartchner Caverns, Arizona, USA